What It's Actually Like to Float in the Dead Sea: An Interview with Rania, Dead Sea Resort Guide

 Rania has worked at a resort on the Jordanian shore of the Dead Sea for eight years.
 She's guided thousands of first-time floaters, applied mud to countless shoulders, and watched more tourists make the same painful mistake with their eyes than she can count.

-We sat on the resort terrace overlooking the water — eerily still, turquoise-green, with the Judean Desert haze across on the Israeli side — and I asked her everything.
+Settle onto the resort terrace overlooking the water — eerily still, turquoise-green, the Judean Desert haze hanging across on the Israeli side — and here's everything she'll tell you.

 How did you end up working here?

-I grew up in Amman, about an hour east.
-My family would come to the Dead Sea for weekends — Jordanians have been bathing in this water for as long as anyone can remember.
+Rania grew up in Amman, about an hour east, where her family treated the Dead Sea as a weekend ritual — Jordanians have been bathing in this water for as long as anyone can remember.
 Cleopatra supposedly had cosmetics made from Dead Sea minerals.
 Herod the Great built a health resort here 2,000 years ago.

-I studied hospitality at the University of Jordan, did my internship at the Movenpick Dead Sea, and never left this shore.
-The water gets in your blood — literally, the minerals absorb through your skin. [laughs]
+After studying hospitality at the University of Jordan and interning at the Movenpick Dead Sea, she never left this shore.
+The water gets in your blood — literally.
+The minerals absorb through your skin.

-But I'm not joking.
+And that's not just a flourish.
 The mineral concentration here is unique on Earth — magnesium, calcium, potassium, bromine.
 Dermatologists send patients here for psoriasis treatment.
 The Dead Sea isn't just a tourist attraction.
 It's a pharmacy.

 What's the first mistake tourists make?